Helicopter pilot discovers villagers stranded in debris in the Bahamas

 Earlier in the week, the Johnsons rescued three young children who’d been stranded on a broken road in the Abacos.
 The Johnsons were on a supply run when they came across a man who told them some children who he needed to get to were stuck somewhere nearby.

-The Johnsons soon pieced together that he was looking for his grandchildren, ages three, six and 10.
+The Johnsons soon pieced together that he was looking for his grandchildren, ages 3, 6 and 10.
 Without knowing exactly where to go, the Johnsons set off to find them.

 Angela Johnson said the children had been dropped off by boat to meet their parents, but the children were unable to reach them because they were on the other side of a road that had "completely collapsed," and a strong current was running through it.